pehcst/blog-posts/cljsyupn4000608kzd7z0cqxs.md

 slug: 3-apis-every-front-end-developer-should-study
 cover: https://cdn.hashnode.com/res/hashnode/image/upload/v1688761408227/637d3600-fa0d-4630-b254-d00f9dbdd990.jpeg
 ogImage: https://cdn.hashnode.com/res/hashnode/image/upload/v1688761474239/e98764a1-0e52-4609-83bf-354f93aef679.jpeg
-tags: react-native, reactjs, frontend-development
+tags: frontend, react-native, reactjs, frontend-development

 ---

 Every developer needs to practice, right?
 A developer's life isn't just about books or Stack Overflow, so I've gathered some APIs that I've used to learn while having fun on front-end projects and also add to your portfolio 😍

-If you need inspiration for the project, I use the [dribble](https://dribbble.com/) to search for design references, but don't worry too much about searching, I'll leave some templates for each API!
+If you need inspiration for the project, I use the [dribble](https://dribbble.com/) to search for design references but don't worry too much about searching, I'll leave some templates for each API!

 ✋🏻 **Don't forget to credit the designer, ok.**